Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 #5 Kinkakuji Temple (Golden Temple Kyoto)

 Perhaps the most famous temple in Kyoto is Kinkakuji, the Golden Temple.
-Incredibly picturesque, the Golden Temple, which is actually covered in gold leaf, sits on a lake creating beautiful reflections on the water.
+Incredibly picturesque, it is actually covered in gold leaf and sits on a lake creating beautiful reflections.

 #6 Yasaka Shrine (Gion Shrine Kyoto)

-Although there are several buildings in the complex, the most appealing is the center stage with giant lanterns hanging from all sides.
-The shrine complex hosts the annual Gion Matsuri Festival, which takes place in July and features impressive parades.
+Although there are several structures here, the most appealing is the center stage with giant lanterns hanging from all sides.
+The complex hosts the annual Gion Matsuri Festival, which takes place in July.

 Fun Fact: The Matsuri Festival is based on historical events in the year 869 when Gion Shrine mikoshi (palanquin) walked through the streets to fend off an epidemic.